 The Reunification Palace is frozen in time, perhaps intended to show the decadence of what the exhibits often refer to as the puppet regime in South Vietnam.
 Or perhaps a monument to the hideous blockiness of 1960s architecture, take your pick.
 The war bunker and shooting range in the basement, as well as the movie theater and gambling room on the top floor give this place a bit of a Dr. Strangelove feel, and the kids will wonder what all those old teletypes and rotary phones were used for.
 Maybe a little shabby in spots but take your time and soak up the history.

 Saigon Saigon Bar, on the top floor of the Caravelle Hotel.
-Came here during happy hour, enjoyed the half-price, really cold beer and sunset view from the roof of the building that used to house American news organizations covering the Vietnam war.
+I came here during happy hour, enjoyed the half-price, really cold beer and sunset view from the roof of the building that used to house American news organizations covering the Vietnam war.
 Did Walter Cronkite ever sit here?
 You can look across to the Rex Hotel where the neon sign says the daily briefing known as the “five o’clock follies” was held.
 A good place to raise your glass to the correspondents who informed the world about the war.